-Effective dashboards provide a detailed overview of all the critical assets at stake, identified vulnerabilities and their associated configurations so that CXO strategy and decision-making process becomes much smoother.
-Customization options in these dashboards is another feature that is in huge demand by the stakeholders.
+Effective dashboards provide a detailed overview of all the critical assets at stake and identified vulnerabilities and their associated configurations so that the CXO strategy and decision-making process becomes much smoother.
+Customization options in these dashboards are another feature that is in huge demand by the stakeholders.

 4. Compliance and Regulations

 Another important parameter to consider while selecting your mobile app security tool is to check whether it adheres to the standard global data privacy and compliance regulations.
-The tool must be able to scan your apps for compliance against standards like HIPAA, GDPR, OWASP, PCI DSS and others.
-The tool must ensure that its security tests match the required international standards and are also able to highlight the critical security issues in time.
+The tool must be able to scan your apps for compliance against standards like HIPAA, GDPR, OWASP, PCI DSS, and others.
+The tool must ensure that its security tests match the required international mobile application security standards and are also able to highlight critical security issues in time.